-Frances Kyle and Averil Deverel: The first Irish women called to the bar
+Frances Kyle and Averil Deverell: The Irish women who raised the bar

 "This diversity will help make the profession a mirror of society - hearing and welcoming voices from all - which will lead to better administration of the legal system, and greater access to justice.

-"Today, 37% of the Bar are female and 44% of new entrants this year are female.
-Although 67 Senior Counsel members are female, this represents just 17% of all Senior Counsel," she said.
+"Today, 37% of the bar are female and 44% of new entrants this year are female.
+Although 67 senior counsel members are female, this represents just 17% of all senior counsel," she said.

 'Academically brilliant'